-There’s a reason why the Philippines is considered a third-world country.
-According to a statistics report from the Asian Development Bank, 21.6% of Filipinos live below the national poverty line.
-While there are legitimate reasons why we remain a poor country (corruption, politics, natural disasters, etc.), we also have to look into our Filipino traits and values.
+According to a Social Weather Stations survey from the Asian Development Bank, 45% of Filipinos consider themselves poor.
+While there are legitimate reasons as to why we remain a poor country (corruption, politics, and natural disasters among them), we also have to look into our Filipino traits and values.

-Because whether we admit it or not, we have cultivated negative Filipino traits that severely affect the way we handle our money.
-For every good thing foreigners say about us, we also have these Filipino traits that make our lives worse without us even knowing it.
+Whether we admit it or not, we've cultivated negative Filipino traits that affect how we handle money and our financial situation.
 It’s time to acknowledge and get rid of them once and for all.

 Read more: Bad Money Habits That Ruin Your Credit Score

 Despite being a poor country, other nations consider the Philippines one of the happiest countries in the world.
 Why?
 Probably because of our many feasts and celebrations.
 Provinces have monthly fiestas dedicated to their patron saints, while cities spend on extravagant parties.

 Nothing wrong with celebrating, as long as you can afford it.
 However, our propensity for celebrations—which at times can be a negative aspect of Filipino culture—tends to make us overspend and borrow money, even on occasions that don’t really warrant a big feast.

 Birthdays, for instance, become a contained fiesta when we overblow our budget on extravagant outings or lavish catering for the whole family and even baranggay.

 👉 Crab Mentality

 If there’s a hall of fame for negative Filipino traits, the crab mentality will be the first inductee.
 Often referenced in culture textbooks, it's our tendency to knock down everyone above us.